chandanhpcic/docs/source/manual/how-tos/sslvpn_instance_s2s.rst

 Create a client instance (Site A)
 ------------------------------------

-With the server in place it's time to setup the client on OPNsense, for this we go to :menuselection:`VPN --> OpenVPN --> Instances` and add a new instance using the following settings.
+With the server in place it's time to setup the client on Reticen8, for this we go to :menuselection:`VPN --> OpenVPN --> Instances` and add a new instance using the following settings.

 ===============================================================